 The Outstanding Notes sold to qualified institutional buyers are in the form of one or more registered global notes without interest coupons (collectively, the "Rule 144A Global Notes").
 Upon issuance, the Rule 144A Global Notes were deposited with the Trustee, as custodian for The Depository Trust Company ("DTC"), in New York, New York, and registered in the name of DTC or its nominee for credit to the accounts of DTC's Direct and Indirect Participants (as defined below).
 The Outstanding Notes offered and sold in offshore transactions in reliance on Regulation S were in the form of one or more registered, temporary global book-entry notes without interest coupons (the "Reg S Global Notes").
 The Reg S Global Notes were deposited with the Trustee, as custodian for DTC, in New York, New York and registered in the name of a nominee of DTC for credit to the accounts of Direct Participants and Indirect Participants (including the Euroclear System ("Euroclear") and Clearstream Banking, S.A. ("Clearstream").
-During the 40-day period commencing on the day after the later of the offering and the Issue Date of the Outstanding Notes (the "40-Day Restricted Period"), Direct Participants and Indirect Participants and the Issue Date of the Outstanding Notes (the "40-Day Restricted Period"), Direct Participants and Indirect Participants (including the Euroclear System ("Euroclear") and Clearstream Banking, S.A. ("Clearstream").
-During the 40-day period commencing on the day after the later of the offering and the Issue Date of the Outstanding Notes (the "40-Day Restricted Period"), Direct Participants and Indirect Participants (including the Euroclear System (Teuroscient to a person taking delivery thereof in the form of an interest in the Rule 144A Global Notes.
-After the 40 Day Restricted Period, (i) beneficial interests in the Reg S Global Notes may be transferred to a person that takes delivery in the form of an interest in the Rule 144A Global Notes, provided, in each case, that the certification requirements described
+During the 40-day period commencing on the day after the later of the offering and the Issue Date of the Outstanding Notes (the "40-Day Restricted Period"), Direct Participants and Indirect Participants and Editor the Reg S Global Notes.
+After the 40 Day Restricted Period, (i) beneficial interests in the Reg S Global Notes may be transferred to a person that takes delivery in the form of an interest in the Rule 144A Global Notes. provided, in each case, that the certification requirements described below are complied with.
+See "-Transfers of Interests in One Global Note".